mcdemarco/504almanac/README.md

 ## Features ##

+### Version 2.0.1a ###

+Link fix for the official review site.
+Note that BoardGameGeek has removed the tagging functionality from threads (where most 504 discussions occur) and, though there may be [a workaround](https://boardgamegeek.com/thread/2827771/article/39633053#39633053), BGG tags for worlds are therefore not up-to-date.

 ### Version 2.0 ###

 New in version 2.0, the Almanac incorporates some (static, local, aggregate) information about ratings and tags in order to randomize to particularly good worlds, bad worlds, discussed worlds, and as-yet unexplored worlds.
 These are accessed with the button row above the world name; the center button is still a simple randomizer.